shashwat9kumar/100DaysOfCode/README.md

 Started Studying collections in Java (from youtube videos) :
 Collections in Java : https://www.youtube.com/playlist?list=PLd3UqWTnYXOkVR3OR9UZGyEt9RFUbaTMZ
 Studies about Collection, Collection Framework, it's need, it's superiority and 9 key interfaces of the Collection framework

+## Day 5
+Studies JDBC (Java Database Connectivity) for executing sql queries from java program

+Also started solving past problems of google competitions (kickstart 2020 Round A today)